Traditional sports bars

 Twin Peaks, Addison: It has the feel of a country lodge that you never want to leave.
 5260 Belt Line Road, Addison (also in Bedford and throughout the area).
 972-503-7325; www.twinpeaksrestaurant.com.

-Jakes Hamburgers, Fort Worth: The newest location, in west Fort Worth, is a cool place to watch games, and you can't beat the big burgers.
-6333 Camp Bowie Blvd., Suite 240, Fort Worth (other area locations).
+Jakes Hamburgers, Fort Worth: There are multiple locations in Dallas and Fort Worth, but our favorite for watching games is in west Fort Worth, and you can't beat the big burgers.
+6333 Camp Bowie Blvd., Suite 240, Fort Worth.
 817-737-5253; www.jakesburgers.net.

 Hooters, Dallas' West End: The "World's Largest Hooters."
 Nuff said.
 2201 N. Lamar St., Dallas.
 214-979-9464; www.hooterstexas.com.